Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Last week we have created a new Wrapper Class ClsTiles, using the ClsArea Class twice in the new Class Module, one instance for Floor dimension values, and the second instance for Floor-Tile dimension, to calculate the number of Tiles for the room.
+Last week, we created a new Wrapper Class named ClsTiles, which used the ClsArea Class twice within the same Class Module—one instance to store the room’s floor dimensions and another to store the tile dimensions—to calculate the number of tiles needed for the room.

 But, first, the VBA Code of ClsVolume2 Class Module (the Base Class for our new ClsSales Class Module) is reproduced below for reference: